jucax/meme-generator-project/Readme.md

-gContains all the file for meme generator that allowed me to practice the basic contcents.
+vgContains all the file for meme generator that allowed me to practice the basic contcents.